matejsemancik/astral-visuals/README.md

 Minim // audio processing
 The MidiBus // for remote control
-Video Export // I use this to export video teasers synced with external audio file Box2D for Processing // for physics, duh (Looks for BoxesSketch) Video // video playback extruder // 2d shape -> 3d shape extrusion geomerative // for generating shapes from text
+Video Export // I use this to export video teasers synced with external audio file Box2D for Processing // for physics (look for BoxesSketch) Video // video playback extruder // 2d shape -> 3d shape extrusion geomerative // for generating shapes from text